About the Artist

 A passionate educator, he maintains a private violin studio and has served on the string faculties of the University of Colorado Denver and Colorado State University in Fort Collins.

-Sim is the solo violinist of Extasis, the noted tango ensemble with a stunning studio CD to their credit.
+Sim is the solo violinist of Extasis, the noted tango ensemble with a studio CD to their credit.
 The ensemble's masterful arrangements of works by Osvaldo Pugliese and Astor Piazzolla lean heavily towards the Golden Age of Tango.
 His work with Extasis led to a collaboration with celebrated bandoneón master and Piazzolla colleague, Raul Jaurena.

 An avid jazz musician, Claude Sim's 2006 album Time With You featured a collection of jazz standards from the American Songbook.
 Trumpeter Greg Gisbert (Wynton Marsalis, Clark Terry sideman) was featured as guest on the record.

-Known for his multi-genre interests, Claude Sim has shared the stage with Irish American fiddler Eileen Ivers, Warren Haynes (Allman Brothers Band, Gov't Mule), rock band Guster, and with the iconic Denver band Devotchka, both live and on the album 100 Lovers.
+Known for his multi-genre interests, Claude Sim has shared the stage with Irish American fiddler Eileen Ivers, Warren Haynes (Allman Brothers Band, Gov't Mule), rock band Guster, and with the iconic Denver rock band Devotchka, both live and on the album 100 Lovers.
 He performed as a duo with banjo master Béla Fleck on a 2014 Colorado tour, culminating at the Telluride Bluegrass Festival.

 Sim's all-instrumental group Spacefly plays a genre-bending hybrid of his original music.
 The group features guitarist Dan Schwindt (Kyle Hollingsworth Band), bassist Eduardo "Bijoux" Barbosa, and drummer Dean Oldencott.